szist/code-reviews/README.md

 The responsibility directly affects the process of a reviewer (described above).
 I don't think this changes much between projects.
 Once you are assigned as reviewer, you become responsible for the code.

 You must understand the code change well enough to make an informed decision about whether it should be released.
 You must make sure that the author answers all your questions satisfactorily and either makes any changes you think are necessary or convinces you that they're really not.
 That includes changes needed for all aspects of the code review (see above).
 Not just correctness.
 If a code change goes out that causes an injection, it's your fault, as well as the fault of the developer making the change.
 If a code change goes out that makes automated testing more difficult, it's your fault, too.
 If a code change goes out that makes the application sluggish, it's your fault, too.
 Remember, the author asked for your code review.
 He or she wants your opinion and your best judgment.
 Make sure you give it to him or her.

+### **When should I approve a review?**

+The most important question after all is this.
+The easy answer is that whenever all of the above is satisfied: I understand the code, there are no stinkers, the code quality is excellent, there is proper test coverage, all edge cases are accounted for.

+In reality it's not that simple, is it? 😊😊😊

+We are pressed by deadlines, we are blocking other people, there are a ton of small things we could do to improve code quality, we could add tests, but we are just adding some temporary code.

+In general, my approach is to approve, whenever only small concerns were raised and we agreed to do some changes in followups.
+I have to trust the author to follow through with these.
+I'm expecting the author to quickly address small concerns before merging in and make sure followups are tracked (either new PR created or in an issue tracker).
+My approach requires to build trust with the team members, know their strengths and weaknesses.
+It's a compromise for me to ensure velocity, productivity and agility.

 ## Code Quality